 - Won arbitration of post-settlement allocation proceeding between co-defendants and insurance carriers.
 Arbitrators upheld allocation that attributed only 30% of total damages to client.

-- As co-lead counsel, won case for mining industry in proceedings in Washington, D.C. alleging widespread, nationwide tampering with personal respirable dust samples in underground mines of numerous companies.
+- As court-appointed co-lead counsel, won case for mining industry in proceedings in Washington, D.C. alleging widespread, nationwide tampering with personal respirable dust samples in underground mines of numerous companies.

 Discovery of Environmental and Other Non-Financial Audits: Is There a Self-Evaluative Privilege?Proceedings of the Eastern Mineral Law Foundation Eleventh Annual Institute, Chapter 1 01/15/1990